 Disability Resources and Services (DRS) offers several scholarships.
 Scholarships are awarded based on academic merit and financial need.
-Award amounts vary based on scholarship; however, the maximum award amount is $1,000 per semester.
-The total of all DRS scholarships received all semesters at Temple cannot exceed $5,000.
+Award amounts vary based on scholarship.
 Preference is given to applicants who have not already received a scholarship in the same academic year.
 Scholarships may be used for tuition and related expenses, tutoring, assistive technology, internships, other disability-related expenses unless otherwise indicated.

 To apply for a scholarship, please complete the online DRS Scholarship Application, including any required attachments, before 5:00 pm on the application deadline date.
 You will have to include your major and major category on the application.
 Here is a sample list of categories and majors - Categories/Majors for DRS Scholarship Application